-C. The subversion of good order, of all equity and justice.
+C. The subversion of good order, of all equity and justice.”

-(It’s not a multiple choice, all these are the correct answer) and that “Woman in her greatest perfection was made to serve and obey man, not to rule and command him.”
+He helpfully points out that “Woman in her greatest perfection was made to serve and obey man, not to rule and command him.”

 How much has changed since, and how much do you know about it?
 Try the quiz to find out.
 If you’d like some help finding the answers, try the following: